gavrh/dotfiles/README.md

 ```

 ### Packer
-When first opening nvim with the new config, run command ```:PackerSync``` to install all plugins.
+When first opening neovim with the new config, run command ```:PackerSync``` to install all plugins.

-Then restart, and you're done.
+Then restart neovim, and you're done.